smucsclub/hacksmu/index.md

   ],
   [
     "Code of Conduct",
     "We want everyone to have a great time, so please remember that Mr. Rogers wants each of us to strive to accept others exactly the way they are, right here and now.
-See the official Major League Hacking Code of Conduct for details on rules and guidelines at hackathons: https://static.mlh.io/docs/mlh-code-of-conduct.pdf."
+See the official Major League Hacking Code of Conduct for details on rules and guidelines at hackathons <a href='https://static.mlh.io/docs/mlh-code-of-conduct.pdf'>here</a>."
   ],
   [
     "I have more questions",